 Introduction to System Models

-Models are necessary to better understand the project.
-They represent the information that software transform, the functions that enable this transformation, the features that users desire, and the system’s behaviour as the transformation is taking place.
-There are various system models like analysis model, system model, context model, behavioural model, data model and object model.
+Models are necessary to understand the project better.
+They represent the information that software transforms, the functions that enable this transformation, the features that users desire, and the system’s behavior as the transformation occurs.
+There are various system models like the analysis, system, context, behavioral, data, and object models.

 Various System Models